UK government faces mounting criticism over protection clothing shortages

 “If it’s being proposed that staff reuse equipment, this must be demonstrably driven by science and the best evidence – rather than availability.”

-A Department of Health spokesman said the guidance was to ensure that staff knew what to do to minimise risk if shortages did occur.
-They said the new rules remained in line with international standards.
+A Department of Health spokesman said the guidance was to ensure that staff knew what to do to minimise risk if shortages did occur, and that the rules remained in line with international standards.

-Health Secretary Matt Hancock told a committee of lawmakers on Friday that Britain was “tight on gowns” but had 55,000 more arriving and was aiming to get the right equipment where it was needed by the end of this weekend.
+“We’ve got to do more to get the PPE that people need to the frontline,” Communities Secretary Robert Jenrick said when asked about the situation at the government’s daily news conference.

+He acknowledged the shortages but added that a consignment was due to arrive from Turkey on Sunday containing equipment including 400,000 protective gowns.

 The trade union Unite said it had told its members they could lawfully refuse to work to avoid risk of injury, describing the situation over PPE as a “national scandal”.

-The Royal College of Nursing said it had written “in the strongest terms” to express its concerns over the rules change, and said they had not been consulted about them.
+The Royal College of Nursing said it had written “in the strongest terms” to express its concerns over the rules change.

 NHS Providers, a body which represents hospitals and other parts of Britain’s publicly funded National Health Service, said supply levels of gowns were critical.